 The building’s distinct design includes sustainability features in its building design, construction and performance, as well as a triangular atrium to draw light into the building’s centre.
 The vertical campus offers a roof terrace with breakout areas and views to the north and east; and a triple-height lobby on Macquarie Street.

 The CBD campus is home to approximately 10,000 students.
 It was designed to promote close relationships with the business community, enabling WSU to expand and leverage its research expertise, and expose students to unique learning and career opportunities.

 WSU has partnered with PWC, one of the largest professional services firms in Australia, to locate about 200 staff at the campus.
 In addition, WaterNSW, Australia’s largest water supplier, has also found a home in 1 Parramatta Square.

 National Australia Bank has confirmed plans to relocate approximately 3,000 workers to the commercial tower at 3 Parramatta Square from 2020.

 The 16-level, 3 Parramatta Square building will set a new benchmark for commercial offices in Parramatta.

-Designed by acclaimed architectural firm Johnson Pilton Walker, the building will feature one of the largest floorplates across the precinct, delivering A-Grade commercial office space, retail and childcare facilities.
+Designed by acclaimed architectural firm Johnson Pilton Walker, the building will feature a glass façade and deliver A-Grade commercial office space, retail and childcare facilities.
 A central atrium will draw natural light into the public areas and workspaces.